challenai/algorithm/LOG.md

 - 075 ok/0 no debug, blooooody easy
 - 076 ok/0 debug for 3sec
 - 077 ok/0 no debug, dont do it again, sheer waste of time
+- 078 ok/0 no debug, dont do it again